Authentigrate/TeamTech/README.md

 The following **required** functionality is completed:

 - [ ] User can take a picture (of a QR code)
-- [ ] QR code is processed such that the app has access to the data encoded in the QR code
+- [ ] QR code is processed such that the app has access to the data encoded in the QR code, and the data is not staved between app restarts
-- [ ] The app attempts to produce valid output based on the RSA algorithm, a public key stored within the app, and the data encoded in the QR code.
-The result is accessible to other parts of the app, but is not stored
+- [ ] The app attempts to produce valid output by decrypting the data with the RSA algorithm and a public key stored within the app.
+The result is accessible to other parts of the app, but is not stored between app restarts
 - [ ] If the output is valid and correctly decrypted by the private key, a ‘Valid’ screen containing the decrypted plaintext information is displayed
-- [ ] If the output is not valid, an ‘Invalid’ screen is displayed with a brief explanation of why the code is invalid of either incorrect format or improperly encrypted data
+- [ ] If the output is not valid, an ‘Invalid’ screen is displayed with a brief explanation of why the code is invalid, of either 'incorrect format' or 'no QR code found'

 The following **optional** functionality is completed:
-- [ ] User can import new signing / verifying RSA key pairs from the default camera on the home screen
+- [ ] User can import new signing / verifying RSA key pairs.
+This is done by taking a picture of a QR code containing a key pair from the default camera on the home screen
 - [ ] User can set an imported signing / verifying key pair as the default key pair
 - [ ] User can create new ID picture with encoded and QR code encrypted with RSA and private key
 - [ ] User can create new ID picture with both QR and plaintext data
-- [ ] User can share (using default ‘share’ methods) the ID picture
+- [ ] User can share (using default ‘share’ procedure found in other apps) the ID picture
 - [ ] The app can be set up to require a fingerprint scan to unlock
 - [ ] A “Help” screen is accessible from the home screen